Jumpstart Scenario Write-up Guidelines

 Format, location and file ordering

-Screenshots should be saved in either a png or jpg format.
+Screenshots must be saved in either a png or jpg file format.

 Image files must be located alongside the scenario index.md file.